Roasted Butternut Squash Soup

 To Serve

-Serve immediately, topped with freshly ground black pepper and a drizzle of butternut squash seed oil.
+Serve immediately, topped with freshly ground black pepper and a drizzle of House Blend Olive Oil.
 Store leftovers in the refrigerator for up to 4 days or freeze for up to 3 months.
-This soup tastes even better the next day!